 This is a technique in which the maxillary sinus, which is located above the maxillary posterior teeth, is lifted.
 By raising/lifting the floor of the maxillary sinus, a cavity is created which is filled with new bone.
 This new bone is used to firmly stabilize an implant.

-In most of our cases an internal sinus lift is done.
+In most cases, an internal sinus lift is done.
 This procedure is carried out internally through the bone compartment of the freshly extracted tooth or via the drill hole.
 It is a very gentle and minimally invasive method of bone augmentation in the lateral upper jaw.
-The floor of the maxillary sinus is lifted by carefully tapping with osteotomes and provides excellent anchoring of the implant.
+The floor of the maxillary sinus is lifted by carefully tapping with osteotomes and enables excellent anchoring of the implant.
 The cavity formed is filled with blood and later with stable autologous bone.
 A bone gain of up to 5 mm is possible with this method.

 The external sinus liftis also known as a lateral (side) sinus lift.
 The maxillary sinus is not lifted via the bone compartment or drill hole, but via a lateral bone window.
 The fenestration of the jawbone and the careful detachment of the mucous membrane of the maxillary sinus can be carried out with the help of piezo surgery, minimally invasive and atraumatic.
 The cavity formed (beneath the mucous membrane of the maxillary sinus) is filled with the patient’s own bone via lateral access.
 This technique is used when there is very little bone to stabilize the implant.

-In the vast majority of cases, we can achieve high implant stability with the internal sinus lift and forgo a bone augmentation.
-Both the internal and external sinus lift can be combined with an immediate implantation.
-Despite the small amount of bone, unpleasant multiple interventions can be avoided and the patient can reach their goal quickly and easily.
+In the majority of cases, we can achieve high implant stability with the internal sinus lift and avoid bone augmentation.
+Both the internal and external sinus lifts can be combined with an immediate implantation.
+Despite having a small amount of bone, unpleasant multiple interventions can be avoided and the patient can reach their goal quickly and easily.

-If jaw bone height and jaw bone width are not sufficient for an implantation, bone grafting is necessary.
+If jaw bone height and width are not sufficient for implant placement, bone grafting/bone augmentation is necessary.
 From a health point of view, using autologous bone has advantages, since foreign bone materials can cause local inflammatory processes.